 On December 28, 2016, we completed a \$28.75 million bought deal public offering (the "December Offering").
 Under the terms of the December Offering, we issued 12.78 million units at a subscription price per unit of \$2.25, each unit consisting of one Common Share and one-half (0.50) of a Common Share purchase warrant (a "Warrant"), exercisable for a period of five years from the date of issuance at an exercise price of \$3.00.
 Therefore, we issued 6.39 million Warrants.
 The holders of the Warrants issued pursuant to the December Offering may elect, if we do not have an effective registration statement registering the Common Shares underlying the Warrants, or the prospectus contained therein is not available for the issuance of the Common Shares underlying the Warrants to the holder, in lieu of exercising the Warrants for cash, a cashless exercise option to receive Common Shares equal to the fair value of the Warrants.
-This calculation is based on the number of Warrants to be exercised multiplied by the weighted average market price less the exercise price with the difference divided by the weighted average market price.
-If a Warrant holder exercises this option, there will be variability in the number of shares issued per Warrant.
-There can be no certainty that we will have an effective registration statement in place over the entire life of the Warrants and therefore, under IFRS we are required to record these Warrants as derivative warrant liabilities.
+This calculation is based on the number of Warrants to be exercised multiplied by the weighted average market price less the exercise price with the difference divided by the weighted average market price less the exercise price with the entire life of the Warrants and therefore, under IFRS we are required to record these Warrants as derivative warrant liabilities.
 These Warrants will expire on December 28, 2021.

-There were no derivative warrant exercises during the three months ended June 30, 2020.
+There were no derivative warrant exercises during the three months ended September 30, 2020.
 During the three months ended March 31, 2020, a holder exercised 500 Warrants for \$3.00 per share, for gross proceeds of \$1,500.
-There were no derivative warrant exercises for the three or six month periods ended June 30, 2019 related to these warrants.
+There were no derivative warrant exercises for the three or nine month periods ended September 30, 2019 related to these warrants.

-At June 30, 2020, there were 1.69 million of the December 28, 2016 Warrants outstanding at an exercise price of \$3.00.
+At September 30, 2020, there were 1.69 million of the December 28, 2016 Warrants outstanding at an exercise price of \$3.00.